timhwang21/inline-knockout/README.md

 </content>
 ```

-Then, change the settings in `inline-knockout-settings.css`.
+Then, change the settings in `knockout-text-settings.css`.

 [screenshot]: images/screenshot.png